revsys/django-health-check/README.rst

     from health_check.backends import BaseHealthCheckBackend

     class MyHealthCheckBackend(BaseHealthCheckBackend):
+        #: The status endpoints will respond with a 200 status code
+        #: even if the check errors.
+        critical_service = False

         def check_status(self):
             # The test code goes here.
             # You can use `self.add_error` or